joyboy-gr5/triazine-cheminformatics/README.md

 ---

-### 7. Metal Sensing Analysis
+### 7. PAIN, Brenk, NIH, Zinc Annotation

-A dedicated notebook investigates the applicability of selected virtual triazines toward metal sensing studies.
+A dedicated notebook investigates the quantity of compounds that give these alerts.

 ---